kumuluz/kumuluzee/README.md

 > Lightweight open-source framework for developing microservices using standard Java EE technologies and migrating Java EE to cloud-native architecture.

 KumuluzEE is a lightweight framework for developing microservices using standard Java EE technologies and migrating existing Java EE applications to microservices.
-KumuluzEE packages microservices as standalone JARs KumuluzEE microservices are lightweight and optimized for size and start-up time.
+KumuluzEE packages microservices as standalone JARs.
+KumuluzEE microservices are lightweight and optimized for size and start-up time.
 They fit perfectly with Docker containers.
+KumuluzEE microservices are fully compatible with Kubernetes.

 KumuluzEE also provides extensions for developing common patterns in cloud-native architectures, including configuration, logging, discovery, fault tolerance with circuit-breakers, metrics, security, event streaming and more.